system76/docs/content/system76-driver.md

 sudo systemctl enable --now system76
 ```

-Now reboot the system so that our user is added to the `adm` group then we are done!
+Reboot the system so that our user is added to the `adm` group, then we are done!

 ### Arch - Using an AUR helper

-Arch uesrs can alternatively use an AUR helper to automate some of the steps for installation and upgrading; in this example, we'll use the <u>Paru</u> application. <u>Paru</u> can be installed from the AUR using these commands:
+Arch users can alternatively use an AUR helper to automate some of the steps for installation and upgrading; in this example, we'll use the <u>Paru</u> application. <u>Paru</u> can be installed from the AUR using these commands:

 ```bash
 git clone https://aur.archlinux.org/paru.git